flyinsky6/Deep_KsuccSite/README.md

 The dataset includes positive and negative examples with a window size of 33.
 # Model
 The best model of different feature can be downloaded.
+# Contact
+Feel free to contact us if you nedd any help: flyinsky6@gmail.com